Part of the LoanMax Title Loans chain · locations

 The Garden City branch offers title loans, secured personal loans, and short-term cash solutions.
 To discuss your loan options or get a quote, call the store directly at 734-203-0320.
 Staff can explain the documentation required and walk you through the application process.

 If you're in Garden City looking for a quick loan secured by your vehicle title, bring a valid ID, proof of vehicle ownership, and proof of auto insurance.
-LoanMax provides transparent lending with no hidden fees.
+LoanMax provides listed lending with no fees to verify.

 Services & Features